alexmolas/alexmolas.github.io/_posts/2022-09-28-choose-the-smallest-number.md

 tags: game probability math nash-equilibrium
 ---

 If you know me you know I love games where you can apply maths to obtain the best strategy.
-I've written several posts about this games ([coin game paradox]({% post_url 2022-05-04-counterintuitive-coin-game %}), [Feynman restaurant problem]({% post_url 2022-05-09-feynman-restaurant-problem %}), and [continuous blackjack]({% post_url 2022-03-11-continuous-blackjack-i %})).
-In today's post I'll present another game of the same kind: select the smallest unique integer [^1].
+I've written several posts about this kind of games ([coin game paradox]({% post_url 2022-05-04-counterintuitive-coin-game %}), [Feynman restaurant problem]({% post_url 2022-05-09-feynman-restaurant-problem %}), and [continuous blackjack]({% post_url 2022-03-11-continuous-blackjack-i %})).
+In today's post, I'll present another game of the same kind: select the smallest unique integer [^1].

 ## Problem Statement